-Covid 19 Coronavirus: One new case in managed isolation; Ashley Bloomfield to take test
+Covid 19 Coronavirus: One new case in managed isolation; Ashley Bloomfield tested

 There are now 22 active cases all being treated in managed isolation facilities after testing detected the illness in returning Kiwis at the border.

-Bloomfield said work was already underway on planning a Covid-19 immunisation campaign, although a vaccine was yet to be developed.
+Bloomfield said work was already under way on planning a Covid-19 immunisation campaign, although a vaccine was yet to be developed.

-"We are not sitting idle, we have work underway to look at how we could deliver that vaccine."
+"We are not sitting idle, we have work under way to look at how we could deliver that vaccine."

-Ora Toa Clinical Director Sean Hanna said unfortunately people were still turning down Covid-19 tests
+Ora Toa clinical director Sean Hanna said unfortunately people were still turning down Covid-19 tests

 "We don't have to look very far past our borders to realise Covid-19 is still here.
 It's I think part of our responsibility as New Zealanders that if we're asked to go and get a swab then we go and put our nostrils on the line."